 What if, as a result, you allowed many different types of uses and structures to be developed on this micro scale plan?
 Maybe you would come up with something that attracts more people (11 million per year) than every other attraction in Canada except for Niagara Falls… Well, you would end up with:

 Ottawa has some sites of region-wide importance that are eminently suited to re-development or more intense development.
-These include the lands at Rockcliffe Air Base, Lebreton Flats and Lansdowne Park, the lands at, around and adjacent to Scotiabank Place, the airport, Algonquin College, Carleton University, the University of Ottawa and the Byward Market.
+These include the lands at Rockcliffe Air Base, Lebreton Flats and Lansdowne Park, the lands at, around and adjacent to Canadian Tire Centre, the airport, Algonquin College, Carleton University, the University of Ottawa, the Domtar lands and the Byward Market.
 These sites, even if owned or controlled by a single entity should be opened up to many potential developments—that way they will generate an optimal stream of benefits for all stakeholders including ownership.